Mylopharodon conocephalus: Habitat

-Biology
+Diet and growth

-Hardhead are mainly bottom feeders, foraging on invertebrates and aquatic plant material from the stream bed although they will also eat drifting insects and algae from higher in the water column.
-They will infrequently consume plankton and insects taken from the surface and in Shasta Reservoir the fish found there were observed to feed on cladocerans.
+Hardhead are predominantly bottom feeders, consuming invertebrates and aquatic plants from stream beds although they will also feed on insects and algae drifting higher in the water column.
+They will occasionally take plankton and surface insects.
+In Shasta Reservoir, they were recorded feeding on cladocerans.
+Hardheads of less than 20 cm mainly prey on benthic invertebrates, in particular the larvae of mayflies and caddis flies, as well as small snails.
+Larger fish graze on filamentous algae, as well as preying on crayfish and other large invertebrates.
+As the fish mature their tooth structure changes; the juveniles have hooked teeth for catching insects, and later develop more molar-like crushing teeth better adapted to grind plant material and larger invertebrates.
+They do not appear to eat other fish.

+Foraging in the Russian River.
+Photo courtesy of Don Loarie.

 They can attain 7-8 cm in standard length after a year and by the end of the second year lengths of 10-12 cm and 16-17 cm by the end of their third year.
 In the American River hardheads can reach 30 cm by the age of four but in the Pit River and the Feather River fish only reach this size at age 5 or 6.
-Hardheads from the Feather River which had grown to 44-45 cm were aged at 9–10 years old, and it is considered that older and larger fish may occur in the Sacramento River.
+Hardheads from the Feather River which had grown to 44-45 cm were aged at 9–10 years old, considered older and larger than fish that occur in the Sacramento River.
 Hardhead found in smaller streams rarely reach longer than 28 cm while old records suggest that this species attained total lengths of up to 1 m.

+Reproduction

 Hardhead reach sexual maturity after their second year and spawn in April and May when the adults migrate upstream into the smaller tributary streams.
 Females have been found with mature eggs in March and specimens of both sexes examined in July and August had spent gonads.
 It has been estimated that the spawning occurs at different times based on location, with juvenile recruitment suggesting that hardhead spawn by May–June in the streams of the Central Valley but at higher altitudes it may extend into August, for example in foothill streams.
 The adults may migrate more than 75 km from larger rivers and reservoirs may to spawn in smaller tributary streams while fish from in smaller waters will migrate short distances, either upstream or downstream, from their home pool to breed, seldom more than 1 km from their home pool.
-Although the spawning of hardheads in the wild has never been observed it is thought that it is probably similar to the spawning of the closely related Lavinia exilicauda and Sacramento pikeminnow, both species which lay their fertilized eggs in sand or gravel substrates in well oxygenated water such as riffles, rills, or faster flows at upper ends of pools.
+Although the spawning of hardheads in the wild has never been observed it is thought to be similar to the spawning of the closely related Hitch (Lavinia exilicauda) and Sacramento pikeminnow (Ptychocheilus grandis), both species which lay their fertilized eggs in sand or gravel substrates in well oxygenated water such as riffles, rills, or faster flows at upper ends of pools.
 The breeding success of hardhead appears to be highest when the highest flows of a river occur between April and June.